prg-titech/bib-shortcode/readme.txt

 Parameters:
 - key: specifies entries as a comma-separated list of bib keys.
 - more: displays a "(more...)" link to the bibliography page instead of embedding the bibliography frame in a page, when the page is shown in a front page of a website.
 This option is true by default, and turned off when specified a value other than 'true'.
+- index: displays a list of paper titles before the embedded paper entries.
+The list is always displayed; i.e., even when 'more' is set true.
+  	 For example `[prg-bib key='alice2099abc,bob2088def' index='true']` shows the titles of the two papers first, followed by two frames each of which embeds the bibliography of each key.
+In a front page of a website, it shows a list of titles followed by the "(more...)" link.

 = How to update =
 1. Decide the release name (e.g., v0.1.3-alpha)